 Millions of Hungarians suddenly found themselves living in foreign countries.
 Hungary’s population dropped from over 20 million people to less than 8 million, with most of the displaced populations now living in Romania, Yugoslavia and Czechoslovakia.
 Three million people for whom Hungarian was their mother tongue were annexed by successor states.
 Those new borders also turned Hungary into a highly homogeneous state: while less than 50% of the kingdom of Hungary’s population had Magyar as their mother tongue before, they now accounted for nearly 90% of the Hungarian population.

-Did the treaty state other conditions?
+Did the Treaty of Trianon state other conditions?

 By the terms of the treaty, Hungary’s armed forces were also to be restricted to 35.000 men.
 They had to be lightly armed and only employed for border protection and domestic order.
 The treaty also stated that war reparations were to be paid by Hungary; its exact amount was to be decided later on.